HiMemX/DynamicGeometry/README.md

 Adjust Imported Colors -> If the imported models textures get adjusted to be less bright

 Note:
 Imported textures sizes get clamped down to the nearest power of 2 (16, 32, 64, 128, 256...).
-This will mess up UVs, so make sure to properly format your textures.
+This can mess up UVs, so make sure to properly format your textures.